-(a) clinical expertise/expert opinion,
+(a) Clinical expertise/expert opinion

-(c) client/patient/caregiver perspectives to provide high-quality services reflecting the interests, values, needs, and choices of the individuals we serve.
+(c) Client/patient/caregiver perspectives to provide high-quality services reflecting the interests, values, needs, and choices of the individuals we serve.

 In general, the goal of psychotherapy is to talk through mental health issues related to substance use and to help clients grow & move to more productive and successful lives.
 Therapy is client driven.
 Specific goals for therapy are determined by the client and their therapist.
 Research has shown that psychotherapy, in conjunction with medication management and support groups, result in fewer relapses and that the positive effects of good therapy extend well beyond treatment.
 A great deal of evidence-based practices are utilized by our staff for individual therapy.

-Group Therapy – Group therapy is offered to help address a variety of issues with substance use and mental health to assist clients in reaching their goals.
+Group therapy is offered to help address a variety of issues with substance use and mental health to assist clients in reaching their goals.
 Group therapy is a shared therapeutic experience that involves the presence of a trained professional and others who are working through similar issues.
 Group therapy offerings are usually divided into two types – psychoeducational and process oriented.
 Psychoeducational groups provide more information about specific topics and are designed to provide additional resources and information.
 These groups are designed to enhance one’s knowledge about the topic.
 Process groups are designed to expand client’s focus on the experience of being in a group, to experience the process of expressing thoughts, feelings and experiences as an opportunity for healing.